 • Businesses are increasingly prioritizing workflow automation.

-• Artificial intelligence–powered automation can handle complex cognitive tasks, such as image recognition and natural language processing.
+• AI–powered automation can handle complex cognitive tasks, such as image recognition and natural language processing.

-• Steps to build a successful automated workflow include identifying repetitive tasks, designing a streamlined workflow process and selecting flexible automation tools.
+• Steps for building a successful automated workflow include identifying repetitive tasks, designing a workflow process, and selecting flexible automation tools.

 Workflow Automation Explained